GPflow/GPflow/doc/source/intro.rst

 2. install package
 GPflow is a pure python library for now, so you could just add it to your path (we use ``python setup.py develop``) or try an install ``python setup.py install`` (untested).
 You can run the tests with ``python setup.py test``.

+We also provide a `Docker image <https://hub.docker.com/r/gpflow/gpflow/>`_ which can be run using

+``docker run -it -p 8888:8888 gpflow/gpflow``

+Code to generate the image can be found `here <https://github.com/GPflow/GPflow/blob/master/Dockerfile>`_.

 What's the difference between GPy and GPflow?
 ---------------------------------------------